RaspberryEmma/Model-Selection-Sim-Study/README.md

-# Variable-Selection-Sim-Study
+# Model-Selection-Sim-Study

 Simulation study of various variable selection techniques.
 Intended to examine the bias in parameter estimation in the context of causal health.
-In particular, we grapple with confounding, unseen confounding and bias amplification.
+In particular, we grapple with confounding, bias amplification, missingness and other features important to causal inference.

-The folders "data" and "plots" contain pre-computed results.
+The folders "Jupyter", "data" and "plots" contain pre-computed results.

-The simulation can be run from command line using the bash scripts "RUN_SIM.sh" and "RUN_RESULTS_ONLY.sh".
+The simulation can currently be run in one of two ways:
+ - In R / RStudio using the script "Run_Sim.R"
+ - In Jupyter Notebook via the R Kernel using the notebook "Run_Sim.ipynb"

 Still in development!